clojurists-together/clojuriststogether.org/content/news/2026/Q3 2026 Proposal Call and July Survey Results.md

  <br>

-**Adoption of AI tools continues to grow** - with members calling out the need for Clojure-specific support.    <br>
+**About 50% of Members Surveyed are Using AI tools in some capacity** - with members calling out the need for Clojure-specific support.    <br>
  <br>